beratatmaca/AetherBus/README.md

 [![C++17](https://img.shields.io/badge/C++-17-blue.svg?logo=c%2B%2B)](https://en.cppreference.com/w/cpp/compiler_support/17)
 [![Qt 6](https://img.shields.io/badge/Qt-6-green.svg?logo=qt)](https://www.qt.io/)

-AetherBus is a modern, lightweight, open-source serial-port interceptor and protocol sniffer for Linux, macOS, and Windows.
+AetherBus is a modern, lightweight, open-source serial-port interceptor, protocol sniffer, and SocketCAN bus analyzer for Linux, macOS, and Windows.

 Written in C++17 and powered by the Qt 6 framework, it transparently proxies a physical UART through a virtual port — a kernel pseudo-terminal on Linux/macOS, or a named pipe on Windows — letting a target application keep talking to the device while AetherBus captures, decodes, and lets you inject every byte in real time.
 It records to Wireshark-compatible pcap, replays captures offline, mirrors live line-setting changes onto the hardware, and reports throughput and timing statistics.
-Think `interceptty` wired to an `HTerm`-style diagnostic console, built for high-baud streams without dropping frames or stalling the UI.
+On Linux, an independent SocketCAN session type adds a `candump`/`cansend`-equivalent CAN bus analyzer — a live per-ID sniffer table, structured filters, CAN-FD, and DBC-driven signal decoding — in its own tab alongside serial sessions.
+Think `interceptty` wired to a diagnostic console, built for high-baud streams without dropping frames or stalling the UI.

 ## Screenshot